moom825/discord-autospreader/README.md

 This tool is for educational use only, the author will not be held responsible for any misuse of this tool.

 ## **Credits**
-The rootkit in the project was made by "bytecode77". the source of the rootkit can be found here: https://github.com/bytecode77/r77-rootkit
+The rootkit in the project was made by "bytecode77".
+The source of the rootkit can be found here: https://github.com/bytecode77/r77-rootkit

 ## **Capabilities**